Brick & Lace: 2013–present: solo careers, talk shows and break from Brick & Lace

 After touring Africa with artists such as US rapper Eve, Brick & Lace started off the year 2013 by going on solo careers.
 This lead a wildfire rumour all over the internet stating that the sisters had split and that Brick & Lace was no more.
 However, according to their Twitter and Facebook pages, Nailah and Nyanda both decided to take a break from the Brick & Lace dynamic for at least a year, so that they may explore more of their own creativity as solo artists.
 However, each sister stated that they would return as Brick & Lace to continue working on their second album.

-Nyanda, the elder of the two, released a dance hall remix to Taylor Swift's "I Knew You Were Trouble" single.
-The remix single gained positive reviews all over the internet and has even been placed on many African charts and on the UK Top 30 club charts for a number of weeks.
+Nyanda, the elder of the two, released a dancehall remix to Taylor Swift's "I Knew You Were Trouble" single.
+The remix single gained positive reviews over the internet and has even been placed on many African charts and on the UK Top 30 club charts for a number of weeks.
 Nyanda has also been releasing many promotional singles, for her upcoming solo album, with hits such as "Like A Pro" with The Wizard and Chedda, and "Slippery When Wet (In the Middle)" with Black Lion Music Group.
 Nyanda also did a feature on Nicki Minaj & French Montana's "Freaks" single.
 Nyanda has also released a new dance hall single which features Black Lion and Mr Vegas, called "Boom and Rave".
 She released a House single in South Africa called "Cool & Deadly" with DJ Euphonik and DJ Fresh, and another English-French single ft Muss called "You Got Me Good".

 Nyanda recently released a Music Video, on 26 June 2013, for "Slippery When Wet", which was directed by Muss as well.

 The younger half, Nailah, under new stage name "Nyla", has also released her solo project, starting off with a signing under Ky-mani Marley's new record label, Konfrontation Music, and the debut of her solo single called "Stand Up", written by The Cave Production Team in Sweden and Bloodline, and produced by CMC Productions from Miami.